Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 What is a funeral bond?

 A capital-guaranteed investment for funeral costs.
-You invest a lump sum (up to $15,500, indexed annually by the ATO), it earns interest, and the funds are released to a nominated funeral director on your death.
-Exempt from the Centrelink and DVA pension asset test.
+You invest a lump sum (up to an allowable limit that is indexed each 1 July), it earns interest, and the funds are released to a nominated funeral director on your death.
+Exempt from the Centrelink and DVA pension asset test up to the limit.

 Is funeral insurance a good idea?